 NGR: SW 4265 3494

-This iconic and highly photogenic site is one of the best known megalithic structures in Britain.
+This iconic and highly photogenic site is one of the best known megalithic structures in Britain, and it’s insanely popular by tourists.
 The name Men-an-Tol means simply ‘holed stone’ and despite having been considered a significant and popular monument from a very early date, its true purpose remains a mystery.

 The monument today consists of four stones; two upright stones with the holed stone between them, and a fallen stone at the foot of the western upright.
 Antiquarian representations of the site differ in significant details and it is possible that the elements of the site have been rearranged on several occasions.
 William Borlase described the monument in the 18th Century as having a triangular layout, and it has been suggested that the holed stone was moved from its earlier position to stand in a direct alignment between the two standing stones.
 In the mid 19th Century, a local antiquarian JT Blight proposed that the site was in fact the remains of a stone circle.
 This idea was given additional support when a recent site survey identified a number of recumbent stones lying just beneath the modern turf which were arranged along the circumference of a circle 18 metres in diameter.
 The recumbent stones are somewhat irregularly spaced but the three extant upright stones have smooth inward facing surfaces and are of a similar height to other stone circles in Penwith.